CV

 3–4

-taps to log a full entry vs 6–8 taps in other diabetes trackers
+taps to log a full entry, vs 6–8 in competing trackers

 93%

-success rate — 14 of 15 users completed key flows without help
+success rate — 14 of 15 users completed key flows unaided

 Interface overview